 Myth #2: The just-be-patient-it’s-only-a-matter-of-time argument.
 Yes, the numbers are moving upward.
 For example, according to AAMC data there were certainly more women associate professors in medical fields in 2009 than in 1999 (31% up from 23%).
 But the expected slope is way off.
 Let’s use pediatrics as an example; this specialty has trained almost 50% women for decades, yet only 14% of academic pediatric chairs are women.
 Most women find themselves stalled in the middle of their career even if they stay full time and don’t have children.
 MIT discovered this in the mid 90s when they noted that their enrollment of female students was soaring but that their female science faculty had remained at 8% for 20 years.
 After significant review they determined their female faculty hit significant roadblocks because they missed out on informal networking, committee participation and collaborative opportunities as compared to their male peers.
 When presented with the data, the President of MIT Charles M. Vest said “I have always believed that contemporary gender discrimination within universities is part reality and part perception, but I now understand that reality is by far the greater part of the balance.”

-Myth #3 is that women lack the leadership abilities to take charge and lead in such a cut-throat world.
+Myth #3: Women lack the leadership abilities to take charge and lead in such a cut-throat world.
 McKinsey and Company examined this question in their Women 2 Report.
 They looked at validated organizational key performance drivers and then matched them with 360 degree evaluations of several thousand leaders and managers.
 They found that of their nine performance driver indices men had a distinct advantage in only two (control/corrective action and individualistic decision making) while women had an advantage in 5 (participation, inspiration, development, role model and rewards) and the last two (effective communication and intellectual stimulation) were equal.

 So what are the real reasons that we have not created gender balance in equity and senior leadership?
 Personally, I believe they are rooted in a complex interaction of subtle gender differences in genetic, hormonal (see insert), societal, and organizational cultures, but that the biggest elephant in the room is unconscious bias.
 International business consultant Whittenberg-Cox says it best: “The real reasons that women are not moving up do not lie primarily with women.
 They are embedded in systems that have evolved over decades and reflect the values, motivations and views of a male majority.
 None of this is done intentionally or even consciously.
 It is simply the result of history and corporate evolutions.
 But so long as these issues remain unseen, they form an intractable barrier to a more inclusive work environment.”
 (Women Mean Business).
 To objectively test your own unconscious biases got online to Harvard’s Project Implicit.
 Their study, as well as many others, has shown that lacking explicit instructions otherwise, our brains tend to “default” to our unconscious belief that white men are the most capable leaders.”
 Unconscious bias is unintentional, ubiquitous and effects both men and women.
 As the circumstances of any individual situation are so unique, patterns associated with gender-based unconscious bias will only become visible when broader, long term organizational data is tracked.
 Fortunately, its effects can be significantly mitigated by redesigning processes (interviewing, raises, promotions, committee selections) to be more objectively, rather than subjectively, based and transparent.
 But the first step to addressing unconscious bias is to recognize that it is very real (see Heidi Roizen case.)